vidbina/vidbina.github.io/_posts/2014-9-29-coming-to-africa.markdown

   <iframe src="//instagram.com/p/f9raq7y0Lx/embed/" width="612" height="710" frameborder="0" scrolling="no" allowtransparency="true"></iframe>
 </div>

-Learned from my rookie mistakes, I have {{ ":yoda:" | emojify }}.
-I have sunk to the lowest point I have ever experienced in terms and performance, joy and management.
-The promise I'm making however; is that this is the last time I'm playing this prank on myself...
-I know how to stay out of that mess now.
+Now I have hit rock bottom (in a way) and have learned a shitload about how not do do {{ ":shit:" | emojify }}.
+The promise I'm making however; is that I will draw every lesson there is to be learned from this experience and change it all for the better.
+Part of that change means believing in the possibility to make it to Africa after all, regardless of circumstances.

 <div class="element instagram">
   <iframe src="//instagram.com/p/gICEH_Kc6b/embed/" width="612" height="710" frameborder="0" scrolling="no" allowtransparency="true"> </iframe>
 </div>

-Practically broke and homeless and am now looking for my opportunity to visit the motherland in a journey that should be inspiring enough to get me amped and royally inspired for the next set of challenges that await me.

 ## Why?
 I have several reasons for wanting to join one of the African busses: